Ipswich–Ely line: 20th Century

-Thurston 1944

 On 12 January 1944 a freight train service from Ipswich to Whitemoor hauled by USA Engine No. 2363 was approaching Thurston at 12:40 am when the crown of the steel firebox collapsed due to the shortage of water.
 The fireman H. W. Leek was blown from the footplate by the force of the explosion and suffered severe bruising, burns and shock whilst the driver W. Nicholls sustained serious injuries including a broken thigh and burns on his left side.

-Soham 1944

-The Soham rail disaster where an ammunition train exploded during World War II occurred on 2 June 1944.
+The Soham rail disaster, where an ammunition train exploded during the Second World War, occurred on 2 June 1944.

-Dullingham 1973

-On 17 May 1973 two Class 31 locomotives struck a track machine killing the operator.
+On 17 May 1973 two Class 31 locomotives struck a track machine killing the operator near Dullingham.